 We will not ask for, entertain, or enter into any sponsorship or similar arrangement that is not open and transparent or where such activity creates a perception that it could be part of an attempt to improperly influence decision-making processes.

 Our equipment, resources and information must only be used for its proper official purpose as stipulated in our Code of Ethics and Conduct.
 We have a responsibility to manage resources in the public interest and seek the best value for money outcomes.
 That includes the prevention of over servicing, preventing over ordering and avoiding other wasteful uses of resources.

 All of our employees and contractors are required to promptly disclose any actual, perceived, or potential conflicts of interest.
 We extend this requirement to you.

-Our employees must disclose conflicts of interest as prescribed in our Conflicts of Interest policy which also describes types of conflicts and how to manage them.
+Our employees must disclose conflicts of interest as prescribed in our Code of Ethics and Conduct which also describes types of conflicts and how to manage them.
 We expect that our business partners disclose such conflicts with our procurement division throughout their engagement with us.

-In accordance with our Secondary Employment and Private Interest policy, all employees must obtain the Secretary’s approval prior to entering into any private/secondary employment arrangement.
+In accordance with our Code of Ethics and Conduct, all employees must obtain the Secretary’s approval prior to entering into any private/secondary employment arrangement.
 Our employees must not use their position, government information, or intellectual property while serving Government to secure private employment.

 Our commercial business partners must not offer our employees secondary private employment which conflicts with their public duties.